 Those in discomfort or pain

-Alexander Technique helps us reset our ‘default’ approach of bringing excess tension and effort into how we support ourselves in our body and how we move.
-Learning to stay in easy balance instead of adding unhelpful postural tension habits can help prevent aches or pain in our back and neck, or our shoulders and arms.
+Alexander Technique helps us reset our ‘default’ approach of bringing excess tension and effort into how we support ourselves and how we move.
+Learning to stay in easy balance in our body instead of adding unhelpful postural tension habits can help prevent aches or pain in our back and neck, or our shoulders and arms.
 Undoing unnecessary tension can help with stiff joints and retaining flexibility and mobility.

 Bringing a conscious attention to things creates opportunity for change; to redirect energies from habitual unnecessary tensing we have become accustomed to.
 Understanding upright ease brings back freedom of movement and lessens potential for misuse or unnecessary wear and tear.
 Aches or pains such as neck or back pain can be alleviated as you learn to manage your posture and movement.